Home » Bee Farm Blog » Recipes » Honey Roasted Pecans – Easy Recipe

 The way way to toast pecans is the easiest method.
 Toast them at low heat in the oven, spread in a single layer – don’t over cook.

-I enjoy using honey in many recipes.
-It is a dependable ingredient that never spoils or goes bad.
-Even commercial bakers know that baking with honey ads moisture and prevents dryness in their goods.
+A dependable ingredient to keep in the pantry, honey never spoils or goes bad.
+Even commercial bakers know that baking with honey ads moisture and prevents dryness in their creations.

 Main dishes like Honey Mustard Pork Chops taste great with the addition of a little bit of honey.
-You can also many many snacks and treats.
+It helps balance the tang and sweet flavors.

 Honey roasted pecans in a red bowl.